 Any funded PhD studentships that become available will be advertised on the University of Surrey Chemistry PhD website.
 Applications from self-funded or overseas government-funded students are welcome.
 Please email Daniel Whelligan in the first instance.

 All organic synthesis is carried out in the recently refurbished Joseph Kenyon laboratory containing 24 state-of-the-art double fume cupboards, spectroscopy suite and cold room.
 The lab was shortlisted for the 'Safe, Successful and Sustainable Laboratory Award 2014' and is equipped with all necessary equipment for normal and air-sensitive organic chemistry.

 The Department possesses 500 and 400 MHz NMR spectrometers, an Agilent 6550 QToF LCMS and several LCMS, GCMS, IR and UV-Vis instruments.

-Lecture notes, coursework, supplementary videos and documents are available on SurreyLearn.
+Lecture notes, recordings, coursework, supplementary videos and quizzes are available on SurreyLearn.

 - Level 5 (Year 2) CHE2037 Bioorganic Chemistry and Drug Discovery